EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

 - Only one sceptre can be used one at a time
 - When the mind control duration is over --> mercenary movements becomes toPlayerMovement
 - Midnight Armor does not count as a weapon
+- When trying to open a door with both a key and a sunstone in the player's inventory, the

 **Design**